geekyneelkant/sportradar-assignment/scoreboard-library/README.md

 - Apache Maven

 ### Assumptions

+ Collection:

+    * Total number of Matches in the Football World Cup are very limited i.e. approximately 64
+	 * Hence I chose ArrayList as there would be even less live matches compared to total matches.

  Start a match:

-	 *  Team Names wouldn't contain country name but not special characters because this is World Cup ScoreBoard Application
+	 *  Team Names would contain country name but not special characters because this is World Cup ScoreBoard Application
 	 *  Team Names wouldn't have super extra long names like exceeding the length of the string variable.

 ### Installation